Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Preprojective COHA of a quiver, its categorification, and its representation via quiver varieties

 \subsection{Preprojective algebras}

+Fix an algebraically closed field $k$ of characteristic zero.
 Let $\calQ$ be a \textit{quiver}, i.e., an oriented graph, with a finite vertex set $\calQ_0$ and a finite arrow set $\calQ_1$.
 For any arrow $a\in \calQ_1$, we denote by $\sfs(a)$ the \textit{source} of $a$ and by $\sft(a)$ the \textit{target} of $a$.
-The \textit{path algebra} $\C \calQ$ of the quiver $\calQ$ is the associative algebra with basis all possible paths of length $\ell\geq 0$ of $\calQ$, endowed with the multiplication given by concatenation of paths, whenever possible, otherwise zero.
+The \textit{path algebra} $k \calQ$ of the quiver $\calQ$ is the associative algebra with basis all possible paths of length $\ell\geq 0$ of $\calQ$, endowed with the multiplication given by concatenation of paths, whenever possible, otherwise zero.

 The \textit{double} $\calQ^{\mathsf{db}}$ of $\calQ$ is the quiver that has the same vertex set as $\calQ$ and whose set of arrows $\calQ_1^{\mathsf{db}}$ is a disjoint union of the set $\calQ_1$ of arrows of $\calQ$ and of the set